-Often offering larger spaces and more privacy than an apartment, for many, owning a ski chalet is the perfect way to experience the French Alps.
-The array of ski chalets for sale available is incredibly diverse, ranging from historic chalets which have become icons in their own resorts through to new-build chalets with every creature comfort imaginable.
-Thanks to their spacious interiors, chalets are perfect for those who want their own private facilities such as spas, swimming pools, gyms and cinemas rooms.
-We’ve even seen chalets with inside rockclimbing walls – the sky is the limit!
+Often offering larger spaces and more privacy than a ski apartment, for many, owning a ski chalet is the perfect way to experience the French Alps.
+The array of ski chalets for sale is incredibly diverse, ranging from historic chalets which have become icons in their own resorts through to new-build chalets with every creature comfort imaginable.
+Thanks to their spacious interiors, ski chalets are perfect for those who want their own private facilities such as spas, swimming pools, gyms and cinemas rooms.
+We’ve even seen chalets with inside rock climbing walls – the sky is the limit!

 France’s ultra-low mortgages rates are one of the important things to consider when buying a property in the French Alps.
 Mortgage rates in France are amongst the lowest in Europe and, due to the long-term fixed-rate nature of the products in the market, it enables buyers of alpine property to carefully plan out the finances of their ski property investment.

 Non-residents buying ski properties for sale in the French Alps can currently access long-term mortgages of as little as 1.5% fixed over 20 years, with LTVs up to 85% possible, depending on the profile of the buyer.

 Helping more than 90% of applicants secure a mortgage offer, our sister company French Private Finance can help investors find the most competitive French mortgage to finance their ski property and guide them through the entire process.